The New Plymouth District Council (Waitara Lands) Act 2018 came into force on 17 March 2019.

-Initially, the Board is expected to meet monthly or six-weekly.
+Initially, Te Tai Pari Trust is expected to meet every second month.
 The meeting frequency is likely to decrease once the necessary policies and processes are in place.

-Board members are entitled to receive remuneration for their services.
-Remuneration and board expenses are paid from the Waitara Perptual Community Fund.
+Te Tai Pari Trust members are entitled to receive remuneration for their services.
+Remuneration and board expenses are paid from the Waitara Perpetual Community Fund.